 Body text: The body text should be formatted by using the Normal style of the list.
 The space between paragraphs is already included in the style (12pt).
 The font defined is is Verdana 10.

-Length: There is no fixed length for articles but the number of words should preferably be kept between 6,000 and 12,000 (including references and notes).
-Book reviews should be preferably kept between 1000 and 2000 words.
+Length: There is no fixed length for articles but the number of words should preferably be kept between 6,000 and 10,000 (excluding references).
+Book reviews should preferably be kept between 1000 and 2000 words.

 Formatting of the text